TUSCNetwork/tusc-explorer-api/README.md

 ### Elasticsearch node

-Some API calls make use of elasticsearch plugins for Bitshares.
-This plugins are `elasticsearch` and `es-objects`.
+Some API calls make use of elasticsearch plugins for TUSC.
+These plugins are `elasticsearch` and `es-objects`.

-For elasticsearch installation and usage tutorial please go to: [https://github.com/bitshares/bitshares-core/wiki/ElasticSearch-Plugin](https://github.com/bitshares/bitshares-core/wiki/ElasticSearch-Plugin).
+For elasticsearch installation and usage tutorial please go to:
+ TBA

 To avoid installation the API comes with public elasticsearch node that can be updated from config.

-### BitShares node
+### TUSC node

-This API backend connects to a BitShares `witness_node` to get data.
-Additionally from elasticsearch API makes use of the following bitshares plugins:
+This API backend connects to a TUSC `witness_node` to get data.

-- `market_history`
-- `grouped_orders`

 The node must have `asset_api` and `orders_api` enabled.